What is Pipe Coping?

 Best Practices for Pipe Coping

-- Cut slightly proud: It's easier to grind away excess material than to fill gaps
+- Cut slightly proud: It's easier to grind away excess material than to fill gaps.
+Take your time and get the cuts right.

-- Consider access for welding: Ensure your cope allows adequate access for the welding torch
+- Consider access for welding: Ensure your cope allows adequate access for the welding torch, or future weld beads.

 Common Mistakes to Avoid